zacsyde/badge-point-test-4-zac/README.md

 Please check branch task-6 for the next assignment and merge your changes from this branch.
 The next assignments should build on top of your improvements.

+## Task VI

+The `emulateLongProcess` function seems to crash with too much traffic.
+Does that impact the rest of your code?
+Please try to improve, to prevent failure.

+That's the End.
+We build a massive, happy customer base.
+Please take one more moment to check your code, if this is a clean and solid version, that you are happy with.

+Thank you for your time.